 The biggest reason for daddy-daughter dates is to model a healthy relationship.

-Spending time letting your daughter know that she is special and she deserves kindness will let her know what a healthy relationship looks like.
+Spending time letting your daughter know she is special and deserves kindness will let her know what a healthy relationship looks like.

-Buy some flowers, dress up and invite your daughter to spend some quality time with you.
+Buy some flowers, dress up, and invite your daughter to spend quality time with you.

-Kids who have a strong relationship with their dad are more likely to score above average in school.
+Kids with strong relationships with their dads are likelier to score above average in school.
 This goes across grade levels!

-Daughters who make their dad proud are more likely to be proud of themselves according to the Pediatrics of Franklin.
+According to the Pediatrics of Franklin, daughters who make their dads proud are more likely to be proud of themselves.
 Mothers are pillars in children’s development of self-confidence, but fathers can also help build that inner strength.

-Spending time together talking about your daughter’s day, her struggles, and her victories can help her develop strong self-esteem.
+Spending time together talking about your daughter’s day, struggles, and victories can help her develop strong self-esteem.

-Planning a daddy-daughter date gives you a focused time to make sure you are truly building a relationship with your daughter that will help her succeed in school and in life.
+Planning a daddy-daughter date gives you focused time to ensure you are building a relationship with your daughter that will help her succeed in school and life.

 Daddy-Daughter Date Tips

-- Remember it is about her, not you.
-Go somewhere that will interest your daughter and be sure to listen to her ideas and suggestions for your special time together.
+- Remember, it is about her, not you.
+Go somewhere that interests your daughter, and listen to her ideas and suggestions for your special time together.

 - Dress up!
 A special outfit can make your date feel more special and take you out of the everyday.

 - Consider a gift.
-While it is not necessary to spend a lot of money on your daddy daughter date, a small gift is a good idea.
-A favorite candy bar, a few flowers, and/or a hand written note are good ideas.
+While spending much money on your daddy-daughter date is unnecessary, a small gift is a good idea.
+A favorite candy bar, flowers, and/or a handwritten note are good ideas.

 - Try something new!
 New experiences are more likely to be remembered, so try something new and create everlasting memories.
 I am sure you will find something new on our list!